Event proposals. Two words guaranteed to make senior event planners, and anyone with a responsibility for business development, to groan.

 Create Better First Impressions with your Event Proposals

 Clients have seen dozens of proposals over the years, and most featured the same elements arranged in similar layouts.
-Delivered as PDF files or even on paper, these pitches failed to include the “wow factor” necessary to engage a client at first glance.
+Delivered as PDF files or even on paper with an event proposal letter, these pitches failed to include the “wow factor” necessary to engage a client at first glance.
 An innovative approach takes a fresh perspective and uses ground-breaking design elements to make the best possible impression on clients, putting you at the top of the list of planners to contact.

 Establish Positive Brand Perceptions

 In today’s marketing world, your brand is your business.
 Taking the initiative to create event pitches unlike any your client has seen gives you a reputation for excellence and makes your planning company the one clients think of when they need someone who will break the barriers of mediocre event planning to deliver a truly memorable experience.

 The top 5% of planners look at the competition and determine how they can serve clients better.
 Basic proposals are a dime a dozen, but you want to be known for creating events clients and attendees talk about for years.
 Taking a unique approach and being willing to go above and beyond expectations makes you the ideal planner.